nathancahill/Flask-Edits/README.md

 #### Admin

 The Flask-Edits admin view is exposed by default at ```/edits```.
-This can be changed in the configuration:
+The base URL can be changed in the configuration:

 ```
 app.config['EDITS_URL'] = '/edits'